StarKRE22/Atomic/Docs/Elements/Collections/ReactiveArray.md

 ```

 - **Type Parameter:** `T` — The type of elements stored in the array.
-- **Note:** Use this class when you need a read-write reactive array with change notifications and iteration support.
+- **Notes:**

-> [!TIP]
+  - Use this class when you need a read-write reactive array with change notifications and iteration support.
-> For high-performance iterations, it is recommended to use a `for` loop instead of `foreach`.
+  - For high-performance iterations, it is recommended to use a `for` loop instead of `foreach`.

 ---